/

-Perched on a windswept peninsula a few miles from the hustle and bustle of the Irish capital, The Royal Dublin Golf Club is a place where it feels like the game’s soul lives on.
+Perched on a windswept peninsula a few miles from the hustle and bustle of the Irish capital, The Royal Dublin Golf Club is a place of peace, prestige and golfing pleasure.

-Founded in 1885, this is not just Dublin’s oldest golf club, it’s a living, breathing links masterpiece that has tested the greats of the game and charmed purists for more than a century.
-Your adventure begins with a drive across wooden bridge from Clontarf to North Bull Island, on which Royal Dublin Golf Club sits.
+Founded in 1885, this is not just Dublin’s oldest golf club, it’s a living, breathing links classic, with a hard-earned reputation for testing the greats of the game and charming purists.
+Your adventure begins with a drive across wooden bridge from Clontarf to North Bull Island, on which The Royal Dublin Golf Club sits.
 As you do so, the hubbub of Dublin melts away and suddenly you’re surrounded by tidal flats, seabirds, and a sudden stillness that makes it feel like you’ve crossed into another world.

 Royal Dublin reveals itself slowly.
-The clubhouse, modest in stature but rich in character, welcomes you with a sense of class and understated elegance.
-The fairways—tighter than they appear—snake through low-lying dunes, shaped more by nature than nurture.
+The modest entrance, leads onto a clubhouse which is rich in character and history, and the welcome carries with it sense of class and understated elegance.
+The fairways—tighter than they appear—snake through low-lying land, shaped more by nature than nurture.
 It’s a place which whispers its challenges rather than shouting them but you soon realise this is golf the way it was meant to be played: on ground that gives nothing away and in wind which has no respect for reputations.

 1. Royal Dublin One of Ireland’s Oldest